 We may disclose personal information to third parties in the course of providing legal services to you.
 In particular, your personal information may be disclosed to:

 - IT service providers;

 - various professional experts, including accountants and tax advisers;

 - regulators or tax authorities;

-- other external service providers and organisations that provide us with services;
+- other external service providers and organisations that provide us with services; or

-- other Government bodies.
+- other law enforcement and government bodies.

 We may also disclose personal information to third parties where required or authorised by law to do so or with your consent.